Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 The length of time a session is active is controlled by the *maximum session timeout* (``max_time``) value and the *interactive* timeout value (TTL).
 The ``max_time`` timer starts when the session becomes active.
 That is, when the first job runs, not when it is queued.
 It does not stop if a session becomes inactive.
 The TTL timer starts each time a session job finishes.

 .. note::
-    When running jobs through the Open Plan, the maximum session timeout is 15 minutes.
+    For an Open plan user, the maximum session timeout is 15 minutes.

 Maximum session timeout
 ++++++++++++++++++++++++++++